Ryan Hurd: Career

 Hurd was born in Chicago and grew up in Kalamazoo, Michigan before moving to Nashville.
 He met his future wife Maren Morris while writing the ballad “Last Turn Home” for Tim McGraw.

 In 2014, Hurd co-wrote the song "Intoxicated" with the band Hinder, the song was released as the third single from their 2015 album When the Smoke Clears and debuted #8 on the US Active Rock Chart.
 In 2015, he wrote "Lonely Tonight", a No 1 Country Airplay single for Blake Shelton and Ashley Monroe.

 Hurd signed with Sony Music Nashville in 2017 to release a forthcoming debut album.

-His first single from his self-titled EP, “We Do Us” has received over 2 million streams on Spotify.
+His debut single from his self-titled debut EP, "We Do Us" has received over 2 million streams on Spotify.
 He was featured on Rolling Stone Country's "Artists You Need to Know" list. and CMT named him one of their "Listen Up" Artists of 2016.
 He has also toured with Chase Rice, Thomas Rhett, Florida Georgia Line, and Morris.
 Hurd's debut single was "Love in a Bar".
 In January 2020, Hurd embarked on a tour in support of his Platonic EP with Adam Doleac and Niko Moon.

 In 2021, Hurd released his most successful single, "Chasing After You", the first duet he recorded with his wife Maren Morris.
 The song is his first top 10 hit on the country charts and reached No. 23 on the Hot 100.
 The song is the lead single from his album Pelago, which was released on October 15, 2021.
+In early 2024 Hurd covered Taylor Swift’s "Now That We Don’t Talk" noting his admiration for her songwriting.